 When no System ILA are present in the block design, choosing either option will instantiate a new debug core.
 The clock domain of the net being debugged is determined by the tool and is connected to the clk pin of the System ILA IP.
 If nets to be debugged are in different clock domains, separate System ILA debug cores are instantiated as it can only be connected to one clock source.

-The Run Connection Automation dialog box also provides you with the option to connect the interface to an AXI Memory Mapped Protocol Checker, as shown in the following figure.
+The Run Connection Automation dialog box also provides you with the option to connect the interface to an AXI4 Protocol Checker, as shown in the following figure.
 The AXI Protocol Checker monitors AXI interfaces.
 When attached to an interface, it actively checks for protocol violations and provides an indication of which violation occurred.

 When you click OK on the Run Connection Automation dialog box you see messages such as the following, indicating what action was taken by the tool: